day8/re-frame/docs/clojurescript.md

 Are you new to ClojureScript?
 This page will teach you to ***read Clojure*** in 40 minutes.

-The goal is to teach you enough ClojureScript to read `Reagent` and `re-frame` code (for building Web UIs).
-Learning to *write ClojureScript* is a larger skill, which will require more than 40 mins, but this page does contain some interactive, live coding so you will be writing simple code.
+The goal is to teach you just enough ClojureScript to read `Reagent` and `re-frame` code.
+The next step is learning to *write ClojureScript* but that's a larger skill, which will require more than 40 mins.

 ## Why?